Simbacodee/RFM_Analysis/README.md

 **Recommended Actions:**
 - Try simple reactivation (e.g., free shipping or small voucher).
 - If no response after 1–2 attempts → remove from active marketing list.
-- Use selectively for A/B testing only, avoid further budget allocation.

 #### ✅ Strategic Summary
 - **Prioritize investment** in **Core Value Customers** to maintain stable revenue and deepen loyalty.